-If you can’t wait for the next round of Oak Tree Pork, we highly recommend that you pay a visit to our lovely butcher Jamie at The Rose House Butcher in the centre of Ipswich (off St Nicholas Street, near to one of the nicest bits of Ipswich, the Waterfront).
+If you can’t wait for the next round of Oak Tree Pork, we highly recommend that you visit our lovely butcher Jamie at The Rose House Butcher in the centre of Ipswich (off St Nicholas Street, near to the Waterfront).
 Jamie and his friendly helpful team sell excellent quality meat from properly cared for animals.

 Reasons for choosing Oak Tree Pork